aiguohan/aiguohan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, 2014
+* Ph.D. in Electrical and Computer Engineering, University of Illinois Urbana-Champaign, 2014
-* M.S. in Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, 2011
+* M.S. in Electrical and Computer Engineering, University of Illinois Urbana-Champaign, 2011
 * B.S. in Acoustics, Nanjing University, 2008

 Academic Appointments